pybites/challenges/17/clamytoe/README.md

 ![preload](img/preload.png)

 #### random
 The use of the `random` argument will randomly select and unplayed episode from all of the available podcasts and download it for you.
+Once the download completes, that episode is marked off as having been played.

-This option would be perfect for setting the script into your cron and setting it to download a random episode automatically for you.
+This option would be perfect for creating an entry into your cron and setting it to download a random episode automatically for you.
+Check out this [CronHowTo](https://help.ubuntu.com/community/CronHowto) if you need a cron refresher.

 ![random](img/random.png)